BruceEckel/OnJava8-hugo/content/ebook/index.md

 [This Link](https://play.google.com/store/books/details?id=p4ytDgAAQBAJ),
 which is still active, but only to support previous purchasers of the book.

-We recommend using the [Leanpub Version](https://leanpub.com/onjava8) instead, unless you are a particular fan of Google Play Books.
+If you want to use Google Play Books anyway, get the Leanpub version and upload the EPUB to your Google Play Books account.